 Sitting Nigerian President Muhammadu Buhari is set to leave office in May 2023 at the completion of his second term.
 He leaves behind a legacy that has caused "a lot of frustration and anger" to Nigerians, according to analysts.
 He promised free and fair elections and even opened the race to succeed him earlier than previous presidents, giving the candidates the longest campaign period since 1999, Reuters reports.
-Nigerians will hit the polls in Feb.
-2023.
-The election has been called "a battle for the soul" of Nigeria, with the nation's economy, security, and governance emerging as major talking points in the campaigns, reports The Washington Post.
+The election was called "a battle for the soul" of Nigeria, with the nation's economy, security, and governance emerging as major talking points in the campaigns, reports The Washington Post.

 All presidential candidates signed a pact ensuring a peaceful campaign, a tradition that started in 2015 and has continued ever since.
-This is to combat the violence that has often occurred during Nigerian general elections.
+This was an effort to combat the violence that has often occurred during Nigerian general elections.
 For example, at least 58 people died in election-related incidents in 2019, the Post continues.
 Just ahead of the election, eight police officers were killed in separate attacks.

 Critics claim that Obi is a political imposter who is also not free of corruption and mishandling.
 His name appeared in the leaked Pandora Papers, a cache of files that exposed the hidden wealth of the rich and powerful in 2021, and was accused of not declaring offshore accounts.
-While he was governor, he was accused of investing state funds into a company he was working with, a claim which he has denied, BBC continues.
+While he was governor, he was accused of investing state funds into a company he was working with, a claim that he denied.

 What does this mean for Nigeria?

-The rise in Obi's popularity signals just how tired Nigerians are of government officials not following through on promises.
+This was the first election in decades that had no incumbent candidate on the ballot, signaling Nigerians' desire for significant political change.
 Sitting President Buhari had promised to eradicate widespread corruption, which did not come to fruition.
-Also, according to the Economist, Nigeria should be wealthier given its huge oil, gas, and mineral reserves, and its availability of fertile land.
-However, bad politics and corruption have seemingly prevented any progress from being made.
-Jihadist terrorism and gang violence have also been huge problems, which Obi has claimed will be his "number one priority."
+According to the Economist, Nigeria should be wealthier given its huge oil, gas, and mineral reserves, and its availability of fertile land.
+However, corruption has seemingly prevented any progress from being made.
+Jihadist terrorism and gang violence have also been huge problems, and Obi claimed they would be his "number one priority."